 When it comes to designing a bathroom that blends functionality and style, the material of your bathtub plays a major role.
 It’s not just about looks—it affects heat retention, durability, weight, and even how often you’ll be cleaning.
-In this guide, we decode the most popular bathtub materials, helping you choose the one that suits your space, lifestyle, and soaking preferences.
+In this guide, we decode the most popular bath tub materials, helping you choose the one that suits your space, lifestyle, and soaking preferences.
+If you’ve ever wondered what are bathtubs made of, this breakdown will answer your questions.

 Why Bathtub Material Matters